pauldeen79/DialogFramework/README.md

 # TODOs

 - Try to move interfaces from Abstractions to CodeGeneration, and remove references to Abstractions project.
 Use Domain implementations in signatures instead (inclusing enums, which need to be generated from Abstractions/CodeGeneration).
+- Create a minimal web api as a demo project, using some sort of state store (local in-memory cache?) for persisting state.